KorawitGems/sampling-based-Guided/README.md

 # Modification

-Implemented an inflated occupancy grid's radius.

-Implemented virtual state checking by adding virtual states around the current state to extend the state checking capability in planning
+Implemented an inflated occupancy grid's radius to extend the state checking capability in path planning.
 Implemented dynamics occupancy grid to update the new occupancy grid in the dynamics environment.

 <p align="center">